-Second: We’ve been jet-setters lately.
-A completely amazing-totally-unplanned opportunity to go to Berlin came up via my husband’s job – with a side-jaunt to Prague – so there was that.
+We've been jet-setters lately.
+A completely amazing-totally-unplanned opportunity to go to Berlin came up via my husband's job - with a side-jaunt to Prague - so there was that.
 Which meant postponing our previously-actually-planned trip to New Orleans.
-So I’ve been all over the place.
-And truthfully, I didn’t do the greatest job of documenting our adventures for you, but I did finally get my act together for the last part of the Berlin trip so I’ll share that with you now.
-No recipe index required.
+So I've been all over the place.
+And truthfully, I didn't do the greatest job of documenting our adventures for you, but I did finally get my act together for the last part of the Berlin trip so I'll share that with you now.

 As I was planning our trip to Berlin, I kept reading that, although it's not readily thought of as a food city, it's currently experiencing a renaissance.
 Chefs and food entrepreneurs are taking advantage of the cheap rents and diverse, artsy clientele and creating a food destination worth talking about.
 We spent a few days exploring the city and sightseeing, did the werky-werk thing that actually got us there, then took a jaunt to Prague.
 For the last part of our trip, we returned to Berlin for a quick day and a half that was devoted entirely to eating and drinking as much as we could before heading back home.
 We literally ate and drank our way from one side of the city to the other.